moosler/codeBot/README.md

 # codeBot

-Tis Code should run an bot which types automatically some code in visual basic code.
+Tis Code should run an bot which types automatically some code in visual Studio code.
 At some point it should be possible to link to a public repo and the bot then automatically writes the repo

 ## How to use it